nodemailer/wild-config/README.md

 ### Environment variables

 When using environment variables to provide config values, only such keys are merged that already exist in the configuration object, so you have to define a default value in the config file.
 Use underscores instead of dots for subkeys.
+Note that all underscores are interpreted as dots when parsing, which means keys with underscores can't be overriden with environment variables.

 Example _config/default.toml_: